paulinho-16/MEIC-FSI/LOGBOOK8.md

     - login
     - execute the *ping* command, which is a shell command
     - make a speed report
-- The *ping* command is a linux utilitary.
+- The *ping* command is a Linux utilitary.
 - This call is vulnerable since an attacker can gain access to the shell.
 - Entering the string `; cd /; find -name 'flag.txt' | cat flag.txt` in the Ping Host field, we manage to see the contents of the flag.txt file on the server.